LangArthur/k-logger/README.md

 * [ ] remove sudo privilege ?
 * [ ] Windows support
 * [ ] time limitation where the logger stops and delete himself

+## Disclaimer

+This project is build for fun and educational purpose.
+DO NOT USE IT for any illegal actions.